Want your favorite Japanese steakhouse hibachi vegetables at home? Cook up this quick and easy 20 minute recipe!

-Now I kinda do have the flat hot surface to work with, similar to what they have at hibachi steakhouses.
-If you count my griddle.
-But not everyone will have those so I decided to do this in a skillet instead.
-But if you want to try the hot action tossing on the griddle, be my guest!
+Now I kinda do have the flat hot surface to work with, similar to what they have at hibachi steakhouses if you count my griddle.
+But not everyone has one so I decided to do this in a skillet instead.
+Cast iron or regular non-stick will work just fine.
+But if you want to try the hot action of tossing on the griddle, be my guest!

 At Kobe’s Japanese Steakhouse, they usually have a mix of onions, garlic, carrots, broccoli, mushrooms and zucchini.
-As usual with the rest of my hibachi series, I’m basing this off what I observed, so it could be different at your local steakhouse.
+As usual with the rest of my hibachi series, I’m basing this off on what I’ve observed, so it could be different at your local steakhouse.

 I bought pre-sliced carrots to avoid the hassle of slicing them myself.
 Also they look awesome.
 You’ll want the carrots thinly sliced so they soften quicker and keep pace with the rest of the veggies.
 This is the veggie you’ll want to use as a benchmark for if the whole thing is done.
 When in doubt, check the carrots.

 Now they usually dump all the veggies onto the grill in one go and let it cook off while handling the rice, noodles or meat.
 So at the end of it all, everything will be super tender.
 If you like your broccoli crisper, add them in towards the end.